sleinen/zrcal/README.md

 folks at Zurich Open Government Data have changed the URL format again.

+If you get a Python backtrace showing a certificate validation error (i.e. containing `ssl.SSLCertVerificationError:`), you can retry with `?insecure=1` appended to the URL.

 ### Play Around a Bit

 In particular, load a random recycling calendar,